 Inspired by other students who attended Tatoosh the year prior, I decided to take an alternative route in completing my field credits for Colorado State University.
 At the time I had no idea how much my experience in Southeast Alaska would fuel newfound passions for ecology and environmental policies.
 From the humble abode in Coffman Cove to holding class in the archipelago, Erin and Peter had a special way of sharing the wild and beautiful places they call home.
 Directly following Tatoosh I set off to Southeast Asia for a semester abroad, studying and traveling for about five months.
-After graduating from CSU in May with a degree in Ecosystem Science and Sustainability I will be moving to Silverton, CO to accept a position with Mountain Studies Institute in the San Juan mountains of Colorado.
+After graduating from CSU with a degree in Ecosystem Science and Sustainability, I took a job as a Research Associate with Mountain Studies Institute in the San Juan mountains of Colorado.
 My research with MSI focuses on understanding the hydrologic complex of abandoned mine lands, utilizing remote instrumentation, and monitoring biodiversity in the high alpine.

 After completing my field course with Tatoosh School I returned to Oregon State University where I completed my BS in Natural Resources.
-After graduating, I started an internship with the US Fish and Wildlife Service in central New Mexico.
-I have since worked as a park ranger with the Bureau of Land Management and the National Park Service.
+Immediately upon graduating, I started an internship with the US Fish and Wildlife Service in central New Mexico.
+I have since continued my career in federal service with the Bureau of Land Management, and the National Park Service.
 While with the NPS I’ve gone on to work at Valles Caldera National Preserve, Crater Lake National Park, Zion National Park, Bryce Canyon National Park, and Mammoth Cave National Park.
 My career has taken me to many different parts of the country, but my work continues to be the same, interpreting science and cultural history of public lands to help foster connections with diverse stakeholders.
 Through interpretation and education, I hope to inspire the next generation of public land stewards.

-Even though I’m now living thousands of miles away from the waters of Southeast Alaska, I’m often drawn back to my time spent in southeast Alaska with Tatoosh School and the wild places we lived and learned in.
+Even though I’m now living thousands of miles away from the waters of Southeast Alaska, I’m often drawn back to my time spent with Tatoosh School and the wild places we lived and learned in.
 Whether it be the sound of sea otters cracking open shellfish for dinner or the sight of fireweed growing on a small rocky island, it’s an experience and place that sticks with you.